Songonge/Power-BI-Projects/HR Analysis/HR_Analytics_Report.md

 ## Interpretation of Data
 The following insights were derived from the data analysis:
-*	Many employees traveled rarely.
+*	Many employees rarely traveled.
 *	There was a correlation between the hourly rate and the daily rate.
 *	Concerning environmental satisfaction, employees living nearby accounted for the majority.
-These employees were also seen as more active and traveled rarely.
-On the other hand, Entry Level and Junior or Associate employees were noticeably satisfied with the environment and were mostly males.
+These employees were also seen as more active and rarely traveled.
+On the other hand, Entry-level and Junior or Associate employees were noticeably satisfied with the environment and were mostly males.
 *	 Most of the jobs involvement fell under the Research & Development category.
-*	The majority of employees were between 31-45 years old.
+*	The majority of employees were between 31 and 45 years old.
 *	Most employees who rated “Good” for Work-Life Balance were female.

 ## Recommendations
 Based on the insights from the HR analysis report, here are several recommendations I derived to address the identified trends and enhance employee satisfaction and organizational efficiency:
-*	Since many employees traveled rarely and those living nearby were more active, the organization should consider expanding flexible remote work options to improve work-life balance and reduce commuting stress.
+*	Since many employees rarely traveled and those living nearby were more active, the organization should consider expanding flexible remote work options to improve work-life balance and reduce commuting stress.
 *	Promote initiatives that encourage local engagement and activities for employees who live nearby, as this group shows higher activity levels and environmental satisfaction.
-*	The correlation between hourly rate and daily rate suggests a need to review the compensation structure to ensure fairness and competitiveness.
+*	The correlation between the hourly rate and the daily rate suggests a need to review the compensation structure to ensure fairness and competitiveness.
 Implementing a transparent and equitable pay scale could help in retaining talent and boosting morale.
 *	Entry-level and Junior/Associate employees, who are predominantly male, are notably satisfied with the environment.
 Therefore, consider implementing more targeted improvements in workplace facilities and amenities to maintain or enhance this satisfaction across other employee groups as well.
 *	Given that most females rated "Good" for work-life balance, ensure inclusivity by creating programs that support all employees' needs, such as gender-neutral parental leave policies and flexible scheduling.
 In addition, continue to develop and promote work-life balance initiatives, such as flexible work hours, remote working options, and wellness programs, to sustain and improve overall employee satisfaction.
 *	With most job involvement in Research & Development, offering specialized training and professional development opportunities in this area can enhance skills and keep employees engaged.